 Threesis invites researchers on a journey.
 To communicate research stories - clearly and concisely.

-The 2016 competition consisted of quick-fire presentations, with NUI Galway researchers presenting three slides, in three minutes, to three judges.
-The competitors had come through a series of heats already held on campus, to take on the final challenge at a public event in An Taibhdhearc.
+The 2018 competition consisted of quick-fire presentations, with NUI Galway researchers presenting three slides, in three minutes, to three judges.
+The competitors had come through a series of heats already held on campus, to take on the final challenge at a public event in the O'Donoghue Theatre.

-Watch our recap video here and read about the 2016 competition here.
+Watch our highlights video and read more about the grand finale here.